VolkerL/neo4j/RepositoryOverview.md

 ### Overview of the directory structure
 The [main repository](https://github.com/neo4j/neo4j)
-is ordered according to [maven](http://maven.apache.org/) conventions and reflects the structure of components and models as discussed in the Module Structure section.
+is ordered according to [maven](http://maven.apache.org/) conventions and reflects the structure of components and modules as discussed in the Module Structure section.

 The top-level directories in the repository contain the main components: